Working with the server API

 Client Credentials

-User Credentials (a.k.a.
-Resource Owner Password Credentials Grant)
+User Credentials (also known as Resource Owner Password Credentials Grant)

-To obtain access token, it is required to provide username and password received on the application side.
+To obtain the access token, you need to provide the user's login and password acquired on the application side.

 Authorization Code